What an IT Support Contract Actually Covers

 An IT support contract is only as good as how well it matches your actual needs.
 The cheapest contract is not always the best value if it leaves out the work you actually need done.
 The most expensive contract is not necessarily the most comprehensive if you are paying for services your business does not use.

 Take time to document your actual IT environment before you start comparing contracts.
 Know your user count, your device count, your critical applications, and the projects you have planned for the next twelve months.
-When you have that information, the scope of the contract becomes much easier to evaluate.
+When you have that information, the scope of any contract becomes much easier to evaluate.
 A contract that looks reasonable on the surface may reveal gaps when you compare it against your actual requirements.